Emanuele-20/CV/README.md

 That in some arguable way make you a better software developer or well-rounded person

 ## Hobbies
-- Love play tennis and table football
+- Love play tennis and table football :tennis:
-- Watching NBA
+- Watching NBA :basketball:
 - Prepare pasta recipes, my next team have to try my :spaghetti:
-Any cool stuff that makes you a super part of a software development team